About the course

 You develop knowledge of the graduate recruitment process and professional skills in specialist modules during your course.
-You can also take advantage of career support both within the School and from the University’s Employability and Careers Centre.
-There are lots of opportunities for work experience, internships and volunteering.
+You can also take advantage of career support within the School and from the University’s Employability and Careers Centre to find out about work experience, internships and volunteering.

 Our recent graduates have gone into graduate level roles in companies such as: